• Shield AI is privately held, incorporated in the United States and headquartered in San Diego, California. The company has no public stock listing.

 Brandon Tseng is a former US Navy SEAL who served multiple combat deployments and observed firsthand the cost of operating in environments where US forces lacked information dominance.
 His operational experience shaped Shield AI's founding thesis: that AI-powered autonomy could make military operations safer and more effective in conditions where human operators are at a disadvantage.

 Shield AI's flagship product is Hivemind, an autonomous AI pilot platform.
-The software has been integrated into multiple aircraft, including the V-BAT vertical takeoff drone, the Boeing MQ-25 tanker drone, and has been selected for the Air Force's CCA (Collaborative Combat Aircraft) program.
+The software has been integrated into multiple aircraft, including the V-BAT vertical takeoff drone, the X-BAT autonomous VTOL fighter jet unveiled in October 2025, and the Boeing MQ-25 tanker drone, and it flies Anduril's Fury (YFQ-44A) in the Air Force's Collaborative Combat Aircraft (CCA) program.
 Hivemind allows aircraft to navigate, evade threats, and complete missions without GPS, radio communication, or remote human control.

 Shield AI's most recent confirmed valuation is $12.7 billion, set during its March 2026 Series G funding round.
 The company is projecting more than $540 million in revenue for 2026, representing over 80% revenue growth year-over-year.